Recognition of prior learning

 - A small rural hospital

-You will need to provide various forms of evidence to ACRRM to support your RPL application.
+You will need to provide various forms of evidence to support your RPL application.
 This will include verification of your previous experience and performance.
-You can find out more in the ACRRM Fellowship Training Handbook.
+You can find out more in the ACRRM Fellowship Training Handbook (See page 20).
 You can also contact us for further details and guidance about submitting your RPL application.

 How GPTQ can help you secure recognition of prior learning